opennms-forge/docker-jfrog-proxy/README.md

 ```

 The first run downloads all artifacts from the internet and can take a while.
-Any following build will run against a populated cache is served quickly over localhost.
+Any following build will run against a populated cache which is served quickly over localhost.